 Readings were taken at one-minute intervals for five minutes to compare the accuracy of each tracker to that of the ECG.
 To compare how well the trackers respond to sudden changes in intensity – typical to interval training – we also took readings at 10-second intervals in the first minute of warming up, and then the sixth minute when cooling down.

 Testing heart rate monitor accuracy at the University of Sydney in 2016.

 Performing the same heart rate monitor test in 2017.

 Resting heart rate results fared better.
 We assessed these against industry-grade GE Healthcare Carescape V100, Dinamap V100 and Dinamap V150 heart rate monitors since first testing fitness bands in 2014.
 All models are calibrated and set to record data under the same conditions.
 The only difference is in input and export tools (the V150 is the first model to introduce a touch screen for example).
-18 trackers fell within the acceptable margin of error, with the TomTom Spark Cardio + Music, Fitbit Alta HR and Garmin Vivofit Jr. all returning an overall accuracy of 99%.
+Most trackers fell within the acceptable margin of error.

 Testing resting heart rate accuracy against the GE Dinamap V150.